gpitt71/gemact-code/gemact/source/gemdata.rst

 Data sets included in GEMAct
 ====================================

-GEMAct includes some data sets for the users interested in trying out our examples and functionalities.
+GEMAct includes varous data sets for users interested in exploring our examples and functionalities.
-The current version of the package only includes data sets for claims reserving.
+The current version of the package has data sets for claims reserving.

 Data sets for loss reserving
 --------------------------------